 There are 2 kinds of abdominal taps:

-- Large volume tap.
-Several liters may be removed to relieve abdominal pain and fluid buildup
+- Large volume tap -- Several liters may be removed to relieve abdominal pain and fluid buildup and shortness of breath caused by a large volume of ascites.

 How to Prepare for the Test